-The market price of our common stock may be volatile.
+The market price of our common stock has been and may continue to be volatile.

-The trading price of our common stock could be subject to wide fluctuations in response to various factors, including the following:
+The trading price of our common stock has been and may continue to be subject to wide fluctuations in response to various factors, including the following:

-- · variations in our quarterly results; - announcements of technological innovations by us or by our competitors; - introductions of new products or new pricing policies by us or by our competitors; - · acquisitions or strategic alliances by us or by our competitors; - · recruitment or departure of key personnel; - · the gain or loss of significant orders; - · the gain or loss of significant customers; - · changes in the estimates of our operating performance or changes in recommendations by any securities analysts that follow our stock; and - · market conditions in our industry, the industries of our customers, and the economy as a whole.
+- · variations in our quarterly results; - the financial guidance we may provide to the public, any changes in such guidance, or our failure to meet such guidance; - · changes in financial estimates by industry or securities analysts or our failure to meet such estimates; - various market factors or perceived market factors, including rumors, whether or not correct, involving us, our customers, our suppliers, or our competitors; - announcements of technological innovations by us or by our competitors; - introductions of new products or new pricing policies by us or by our competitors; - · acquisitions or strategic alliances by us or by our competitors; - · recruitment or departure of key personnel; - · the gain or loss of significant orders; - · the gain or loss of significant customers; - · market conditions in our industry, the industries of our customers, and the economy as a whole; and - hedging activities by investors holding positions in our convertible senior subordinated notes.